ErpNetDocs/dev/auth/concepts/overview.md

 This section explains the core concepts behind authentication and authorization in @@name: identity authorities, OAuth 2.0, and how permissions are expressed and enforced.

-If you're looking for step-by-step scenario guides (SPA, web apps, service integrations), start with [Quickstarts](../quickstarts/overview.md).
+If you're looking for step-by-step scenario guides (SPA, web apps, service integrations), start with [Getting Started](../getting-started/overview.md).
 If you need instance-side setup, see [Configuration](../configuration/overview.md).

 ## What you'll find here